malomalo/bob_ross/README.md

     seconds, hex encoded.
 Once the specified time has passed the server will return a `410 Gone` HTTP status code.

-!!
-Need to add to server

   - `G` Converts the image to Grayscale

   - `H62c9c35e70316e7e828bd70df283e3f1d9eb905aB505153` The SHA1 HMAC of any
     of combination of the `format`, `hash`, and `transformations` sorted alphabetically signed with a shared secret.
 The server can be configured to only accept certain combinations.

-!! need to sort on server/client also define tranformations

   - `L` Losslessly encode images.